LShivaRudra/LShivaRudra.github.io/content/authors/admin/_index.md

     url: https://www.iiit.ac.in/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include control and navigation of aerial swarm.
+bio: My research interests include robotics and control systems.
+Drop me a message if you want to connect!

 # Interests to show in About widget
 interests: